Hyperparameters Optimization methods – ML

 In this final step we try to maximize the f(x)/g(x)

-The biggest disadvantage of Tree Prazen Estimator that it selects hyperparameter independently of each other, that somehow effects the efficiency and computation required because in most of the neural networks they are relationships between different hperparameters
+The biggest disadvantage of Tree Prazen Estimator that it selects hyperparameter independently of each other, that somehow effects the efficiency and computation required because in most of the neural networks there are relationships between different hperparameters

 Other Hyperparameter Estimation Algorithms:

 The underlying principle of this algorithm is that if a hyperparameter configuration is destined to be the best after a large number of iterations, it is more likely to perform in the top half of configurations after a small number of iterations.
 Below is step-by-step implementation of Hyperband.

 - Randomly sample n number of hyperparameter sets in the search space.

 - After k iterations evaluate the validation loss of these hyperpameters.